cowrie/cowrie/INSTALL.md

 * [Troubleshooting](#troubleshooting)

 ## Install with systemd support
-This chapter explains how to install cowrie to your system when you can and should use systemd.
+This chapter explains how to install Cowrie to your system when you can and should use systemd.

 Supported systems are:

 - Debian 9 alias Stretch and higher
 - Ubuntu 18.04 alias Bionic Beaver and higher

-**Note**: All commands are run with root.
+**Note**: All commands are run as root.

 ### Step 1: Install dependencies
-First we install system-wide support for Python virtual environments and other dependencies.
+First install system-wide support for Python virtual environments and other dependencies.
 Actual Python packages are installed later.

 On Debian based systems: